Torom/BotLi/README.md

 It has a customizable support of Polyglot opening books, a variety of supported online opening books and an online endgame tablebase.
 It can query local Syzygy and Gaviota endgame tablebases.

-In addition, BotLi can autonomously challenge other bots in any variants.
-It optionally supports two separate engines, one for standard chess and chess960 and one for Lichess chess variants.
+In addition, BotLi can autonomously challenge other bots in any variant.
+It supports separate engines per color, time control and Lichess chess variant.

 # How to install